Patrascu-Lucian/Art-Website/README.md

 # Art-Website
-An website for handmade art
+A website for handmade art